 Why you will love this recipe

-– This is a classic Minestrone soup great all time of year and easy customizable with different seasonal vegetables.
+- Great all time of year and easy customizable with different seasonal vegetables.

 - It a light yet hearty meal that everyone in the family will love, especially if you serve it with a crusty focaccia bread.